Epic Universe – Universal Orlando Resort Announces Huge Fourth Theme Park

-The Universal Orlando Resort has been teasing something big is coming for a number of weeks now, and that has led to all sorts of speculation.
+The Universal Orlando Resort has been teasing something big coming for a number of weeks now, and that has led to all sorts of speculation.
 Fans have thought it could be a new ride or a new hotel or even a new park, but there were so many possibilities.
-On the morning of Thursday, August 1, 2019, Universal Orlando proved some of them right by announcing a fourth theme park coming to Central Florida and its going to be absolutely epic.
+On the morning of Thursday, August 1, 2019, Universal Orlando proved some of them right by announcing a fourth theme park coming to Central Florida and it’s going to be absolutely epic.

 The Universal Orlando Blog revealed the news that the theme park giant is building Epic Universe near its main grounds in Orlando.
 There have not been a ton of details revealed about the new park, but it is going to be absolutely huge and bring forth a lot of great things for guests.